 Sulforaphane: Its “Coming of Age” as a Clinically Relevant Nutraceutical in the Prevention and Treatment of Chronic Disease

-1. Taste from the clinical trial perspective:
+1. Taste from a clinical trial perspective:

-The presence and/or enzymatic production of levels of sulforaphane in oral doses ranging above about 100 µmol, creates a burning taste that most consumers notice in the back of their throats rather than on the tongue.
+Presence and/or enzymatic production of levels of sulforaphane in oral doses ranging above about 100 µmol, creates a burning taste that most consumers notice in the back of their throats rather than on the tongue.
 Higher doses of sulforaphane lead to an increased number of adverse event reports, primarily nausea, heartburn, or other gastrointestinal discomfort.”

 Taste wasn’t mentioned in the commercial review.
 Adverse effects were mentioned in this context:

-“Because SFN is derived from a commonly consumed vegetable, it is generally considered to lack adverse effects; the safety of broccoli sprouts has been confirmed.
-However, the use of a phytochemical in chemoprevention engages very different biochemical processes when using the same molecule in chemotherapy; the biochemical behaviour of cancer cells and normal cells is very different.”
+“Because SFN is derived from a commonly consumed vegetable, it is generally considered to lack adverse effects; safety of broccoli sprouts has been confirmed.
+However, use of a phytochemical in chemoprevention engages very different biochemical processes when using the same molecule in chemotherapy; biochemical behaviour of cancer cells and normal cells is very different.”

 “Using a dietary supplement formulation of glucoraphanin plus myrosinase (Avmacol®) in tablet form, we observed a median 20% bioavailability with greatly dampened inter-individual variability.
 Fahey et al. have observed approximately 35% bioavailability with this supplement in a different population.”

-Avmacol appeared to be the John Hopkins product of choice, as it was mentioned 15 times in the clinical trials table.
+Avmacol appeared to be the John Hopkins product of choice, as it was mentioned 15 times in its clinical trials table.
 A further investigation of Avmacol showed that its supplier for broccoli extract, TrueBroc, was cofounded by a John Hopkins coauthor!
 Yet the review stated:

 “The authors declare no conflict of interest.”

+Please disclose easily discoverable ethical and commercial conflicts without prevarication.
 Other products were downgraded with statements such as: